kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 ### Authentication Parameters

  You can use `TriggerAuthentication` CRD to configure the authenticate by providing authMode, username, password.
 If your kafka cluster does not have sasl authentication turned on, you will not need to pay attention to it.

- The sasl_ssl_plain authMode can also be used when using the Kafka head on Azure Event Hubs to act as trigger.

 **Credential based authentication:**